comphilip/koreader-wiki/Home.md

 ### Using Wi-Fi

-Asuming you already installed KOReader succesfully.
+Assuming you already installed KOReader successfully.
 Enable Wi-Fi and connect to the internet.
 Use KOReader's top menu to check for a new version.
 You can to check for upgrades on predefined stable or nightly OTA channels.

 ### Connected as a USB mass storage device